Let’s talk about the energy. There is energy in things that move – and wind is no different.

 Other factors such as tower height also factors in.
 Wind blows slightly more at higher altitudes.
 Particularly for onshore turbines, getting a bit away from the ground matters, because there can be turbulence because of the terrain.

-Not quite true, because you can use different materials in the larger size, but the principles hold.
+However, you can use different materials in the larger size, but the principles hold.
 Source in Danish: link